basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 ---

 <div class="note">
-<div class="title">Warning: Not yet supported in Riak EE</div>
+<div class="title">Note on commercial support</div>
-The strong consistency feature available in Riak 2.0 is not yet supported in Riak <a href="http://docs.basho.com/riakee/latest/">Enterprise Edition</a>.
-This will change in a future release.
+Riak's strong consistency feature is currently an open-source-only feature and is not yet commercially supported.
 </div>

 This document provides information on configuring and monitoring a Riak